revbayes/revbayes.github.io/tutorials/brownian/index.md

-That is, we simply specify a new normal distributed random variable for each node with mean being equal to the value of the parent variable and the standard deviation being equal to the product of the square root of the branch length and our rate parameter ‘sigma‘.
-We store all the variables in the vector ‘logmass‘.
-Then we are able to access the value at the parent node using the index of the parent node, which we can obtain from the tree using the function ‘psi.parent(i)‘.
-Similarly, since the variance depends on the branch length we retrieve the branch length of node with index ‘i‘ using the function ‘psi.branchLength(i)‘.
+That is, we simply specify a new normal distributed random variable for each node with mean being equal to the value of the parent variable and the standard deviation being equal to the product of the square root of the branch length and our rate parameter `sigma`.
+We store all the variables in the vector `logmass`.
+Then we are able to access the value at the parent node using the index of the parent node, which we can obtain from the tree using the function `psi.parent(i)`.
+Similarly, since the variance depends on the branch length we retrieve the branch length of node with index `i` using the function `psi.branchLength(i)`.

-First we need to copy (create a reference to) the ‘rootlogmass‘
+First we need to copy (create a reference to) the `rootlogmass`

     logmass[numNodes] := rootlogmass

 Let us start by creating the random variables for the internal nodes.
-Remember that the variance is equal to ‘sigma‘-squared times the branch length, and we need to compute the square root of it to obtain the standard deviation.
+Remember that the variance is equal to `sigma`-squared times the branch length, and we need to compute the square root of it to obtain the standard deviation.